|

 corrective high performance exercise kinesiologist.
 Coach Henkin is well known nationally as an expert in fitness and sports performance training and has been invited to appear at national conferences and write for numerous fitness magazines.

 Coach Henkin has dedicated himself to providing cutting-edge, easy to apply training information to the masses.
 He has created the Ultimate Sandbag for those that wish to get the immense benefits of odd object lifting at home or at their gym, along with the very popular High Octane Sandbag Training DVD.
 He has also recently released SMASH: Total Conditioning with Sledgehammers.
 These programs have become so popular because they are effective and they are fun!
-Check out coach Henkin’s sites at:
+Check out coach Henkin’s site at:

 |